-One traveller's counting problem,
+One traveler's counting problem,

 turned into a tool.